nspcc-dev/neofs-api/proto-docs/netmap.md

 <a name="neo.fs.v2.netmap.NetworkInfoRequest"></a>

 ### Message NetworkInfoRequest
-Get NetworkInfo structure with the network view from particular node.
+Get NetworkInfo structure with the network view from a particular node.

 | Field | Type | Label | Description |